Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-In our analytical experiments, we first use the CelebFaces Attributes dataset (CelebA) \cite{LiuLWT2015} to train an image generative model based on the WGAN-GP \cite{GulraAADC2017} method.
+To evaluate the effectiveness of the discernibility metric, we perform some analytical experiments.
+We use the \textsc{Sty}GAN \cite{karras2018style} model trained with the FFHQ dataset \cite{karras2018style} as an example of image generative model.
 With the trained model, we generate a large amount of DNG images.
-We randomly select 10000 DNG images and 10000 real images from the generated dataset and the CelebA dataset, respectively, and then compute the mean histograms, $\widetilde{H}^c$ and $\overline{H}^c$ ($c\in\{R,G,B,H,S,V,Y,Cb,Cr\}$), as introduced above.
-Subsequently, we randomly select another 10000 DNG images and 10000 real images, and compute the SIs (\emph{i.e.}, $\lambda^c_i$) and obtain the histograms (\emph{i.e.}, $H_{\text{DNG}}^c$ and $H_{\text{Real}}^c$).
-The histograms for different color components are shown in Fig. \ref{fig:scorehist}.
-From this figure, it can be observed that the overlapping regions of $H_{\text{DNG}}^c$ and $H_{\text{Real}}^c$ in the H, S, Cb, and Cr components are smaller than those in R, G, B, V, and Y components, implying that the disparities between DNG images and real images tend to be more obvious in the chrominance components.

-The resultant discernible metrics, \textit{i.e.}, $d_{\chi^2}(H_{\text{DNG}}^c ,H_{\text{Real}}^c)$, are also shown in the sub-captions of the corresponding sub-figures in Fig. \ref{fig:scorehist}.
-We can observe that the values of $d_{\chi^2}(H_{\text{DNG}}^c ,H_{\text{Real}}^c)$ for the four chrominance components (\textit{i.e.}, H, S, Cb, and Cr), all being greater than 0.06, are larger than those for the luminance components (\textit{i.e.}, V and Y) and R, G, and B components, which are less than 0.02.
-These results indicate that the chrominance components are more discernible than the other components, implying that some statistical feature extracted from these chrominance components would be more effective in distinguishing between DNG images and real images.
+We randomly select 10,000 DNG images and 10,000 real images from the generated dataset and the FFHQ dataset, respectively, and then compute the $r^c_i$ ($c\!\in\!\{\mathrm{R,G,B,H,S,V,Y,Cb,Cr}\}$) as introduced above.
+Then, we construct the histograms $\mathbb{H}_{\text{DNG}}^c$ and $\mathbb{H}_{\text{Real}}^c$.
+The histograms for different color components are shown in Fig. \ref{fig:scorehist}. {It can be observed that the non-overlapping regions of $\mathbb{H}_{\text{DNG}}^c$ and $\mathbb{H}_{\text{Real}}^c$ are quite small for the R, G, and B channels, meaning that the disparities between DNG images and real images are not apparent in the RGB color space.
+This can be explained by the DNG generation process where R, G, B channels are directly generated to follow the distributions of real images.
+Via converting the images from RGB space into HSV/YCbCr spaces, the R, G, and B channels are merged by linear or non-linear combinations to form the other color channels.
+In this way, the disparities between DNG images and real images will be amplified, and thus the non-overlapping regions of $\mathbb{H}_{\text{DNG}}^c$ and $\mathbb{H}_{\text{Real}}^c$ become larger, especially for the four chrominance components, \ie, H, S, Cb, and Cr.
+Such phenomena can be supported by the discernibility metrics, \ie, $d_{\chi^2}(\mathbb{H}_{\text{DNG}}^c,\mathbb{H}_{\text{Real}}^c)$.
+As shown in the sub-captions of the corresponding sub-figures in Fig. \ref{fig:scorehist}, we observe that the values of $d_{\chi^2}(\mathbb{H}_{\text{DNG}}^c ,\mathbb{H}_{\text{Real}}^c)$ for the four chrominance components are all exceed 0.011, which are larger than those for the luminance components (\ie, V and Y) and R, G, and B components (all being less than 0.005).
+These results indicate that the chrominance components are more discernible than the others.}